cboesgaard/how_is_Denmark_doing/README.md

 ## Data

-Danish data is sourced from: https://www.sst.dk/coronadata
+Danish data is from: https://www.sst.dk/coronadata

+US data is from: https://www.worldometers.info/coronavirus/country/us/

 Other data is sourced from: https://github.com/CSSEGISandData/COVID-19